Jur Sital

 Jur Sital or Maithil New Year is the celebration of the first day of the Maithil new year also called Aakhar Bochhor.

-Maithils eat bari with bhaat (steamed rice) on the day.
-This day which usually falls on 15 April on Gregorian calendar is celebrated by the Maithils in Mithila region of India and Nepal.
+Maithils eat Bari with Bhaat (steamed rice) and Sondesh on the day.
+This day which usually falls on 14th or 15 April on Gregorian calendar is celebrated by the Maithils of India and Nepal.
 This is also called Nirayana Mesh Sankranti and Tirhuta new year.
 The festive occasion is in keeping with the Tirhuta Panchang calendar used in the Mithila region.

 Origin and significance

 The Maithili New Year follows the Nirayanam vernal equinox and falls on 14 April (may sometimes vary by a day) on the Gregorian year.
 15 April marks the first day of the traditional Tirhuta Panchang.
 Tropical vernal equinox fall around 22 March, and adding 23 degrees of trepidation or oscillation to it, we get the Hindu sidereal or Nirayana Mesha Sankranti (Sun's transition into Nirayana Aries).

 Hence, the Maithili calendar begins on the same date, with Baishakh as first month of the year.
 It is also observed by most traditional calendars in India as in Tamil Nadu, Assam, Bengal, Kerala, Manipur, Orissa, Punjab, Tripura and also in Nepal.